Who can get it

 These are services that have Australian Government approval to get Child Care Subsidy on your behalf to reduce your fees.
 Approved child care includes:

 - Centre Based Day Care, including long day care and occasional care

 - Outside School Hours Care, including before, after and vacation care

 In Home Care

 The eligibility criteria for In Home Care is different.
 You need to meet all eligibility criteria for Child Care Subsidy as well as extra criteria.
-You can read more about In Home Care on the Department of Education and Training website.
+You can read more about In Home Care on the Department of Education website.

 To get Child Care Subsidy you or your partner must meet these rules.